YiyangLi/learn-passport-jwt/readme.md

   auth.ts              |   86.61 |    81.81 |     100 |   86.61 | 26-28,53-54,74-79,83-86,123-124
   users.ts             |   92.48 |    70.58 |     100 |   92.48 | 43,61,73-75,78-80,99-100

 ### Unit tests
+Unit tests don't rely on MongoDB.

 ### Integration tests
-The tests under [integrations](/test/integration) requires you spin up a MongoDB.
-Sample data used for testing will be added to the database called test -- `'mongodb://localhost:27017/test'`
+The tests under [integrations](/test/integration) rely on MongoDB.
+Sample data used for testing will be added to the test database -- `'mongodb://localhost:27017/test'`

-To verify the setup is bootstraped, simply run:
+To verify the setup is correctly configured, simply run:

 ```bash
 > jest -- UserModel.spec.ts